keymanapp/keyman/mac/README.md

 3. Build using `./build.sh -no-codesign`.
 Run `./build.sh -help` to see all options.
     * If you have signing credentials from the core development team, you can build a signed version by omitting `-no-codesign`.

+Note: If Carthage prompts you to allow it access to your github credentials, it's fine to click Deny.

 ### Running Keyman
 1. Deploy Keyman locally using `./build.sh -deploy local -deploy-only`.